openstack/nova/doc/source/configuration/extra-specs.rst

 ``os``
 ~~~~~~

-The following extra specs are used to configure various attributes of
+The following extra specs are used to configure secure_boot.
-instances when using the HyperV virt driver.

-They are only supported by the HyperV virt driver.
+They are only supported by the libvirt virt driver.

 .. extra-specs:: os